Twitter allows me to open up, share my personal side, and make an emotional connection with my audience.

 Here are some of my travel and location tweets:

-When I’m relaxing: “I’m at Goose Pond Colony Marina (Scottsboro, AL)[FREE GUIDE: 6 steps to crafting an internal social media plan]
+When I’m relaxing: “I’m at Goose Pond Colony Marina (Scottsboro, AL)[FREE DOWNLOAD: How to create content that converts leads into sales]

 When I meet celebrities: “@tjholmes it was a pleasure to see you briefly at LaGuardia yesterday.
 I know you are going to land a big gig soon.”